 The new rule and guidance extend certain health care benefit deadlines under the Employee Retirement Income Security Act (ERISA) and may impact your ConnectYourCare (CYC) programs, including Health Care Flexible Spending Accounts (FSAs), Health Reimbursement Arrangements (HRA), and COBRA.

-Note: Plans not subject to ERISA are not required to comply with this rule, but the government encourages them do to so.
+Note: Plans not subject to ERISA are not required to comply with this rule, but the government encourages them to do so.
 Group Plans not subject to ERISA (e.g., church or government plans) and specific types of plans not subject to ERISA (e.g., Dependent Care Assistance Programs (DCAP) and Health Savings Accounts (HSA) or Commuter benefits) are some examples.
 You should consult your legal and benefits advisors to determine what impact this rule and guidance has on your plans.

-If your plan isn’t subject to ERISA and you wish to opt-out of updating your plan design, contact your Premera Account Manager.
+If your plan isn’t subject to ERISA and you wish to opt-out of updating your plan design, contact your Premera account manager.